cloudigrade/cloudigrade/docs/rest-api-examples.rst

             "end_date cannot be in the future."
         ],
         "start_date": [
-            "start_date cannot be in the future."
+            "start_date cannot be today or in the future."
         ]
     }